-For example, let's say you were hosting the sub-domain messaging.something.com and that you have a recipient named 'alerts' that has been configured as a Multi-Page recipient.
-You could then send an email to alerts@messaging.something.com with a series of 5 recipient names in the subject line and PageGate would send the body of the message to all recipients and groups referenced in the subject.
-This field can only be set to a carrier configured within the PageGate Admin.
-This field should be set to the carrier this recipient is tied to.
-Carrier For example, if you are trying to contact a Verizon device, you would need to create a Carrier called Verizon, then set this Recipient's carrier to Verizon.
-For more information about how to configure carriers, see the How PageGate Sends Messages section.
-Failover If a message is not able to be delivered to this recipient, the message will be automatically redirected to whatever recipient you specify here.
-ID / PIN This field determines the phone number, email address or contact information for the device or host to which these messages should be delivered.
-For example, if this is an SMS recipient, you would enter the 10 digit cell phone number with no spaces or dashes or if this is an Email recipient, you would enter the email address.
-The recipient Max Chars field determines the number of characters you want to send to this person.
+If a message is not able to be delivered to this recipient, the message will be automatically redirected to whatever recipient you specify here.

+This field determines the phone number, email address or contact information for the device or host to which these messages should be delivered.

+ID / PIN | For example, if this is an SMS recipient, you would enter the 10 digit cell phone number with no spaces or dashes or if this is an Email recipient, you would enter the email address.

+Dage Cata i age The recipient Max Chars field determines the number of characters you want to send to this person.
 Max Chars If the recipient Max Chars value is set higher than the carrier Max Chars value, PageGate will break up long messages based on the character limitation in the carrier.
-For example, if you have the carrier configured for 160 Max Chars and you set the recipient Max Chars value to 3000, then send a 400 character message to this recipient, PageGate will break up the 400 character count message in to two 160 character messages and one 80 character message.
+For example, if you have the carrier configured for 160 Max Chars and you set the recipient Max Chars value to 400, then send a 400 character message to this recipient, PageGate will break up the 400 character count message in to two 160 character messages and one 80 character message.
 When the device receives the message, it will be prefixed with part 1/3, 2/3, 3/3 to indicate the multi-part nature of the message delivered.
 Apply This button saves all changes made to the recipient settings.